-- a) Place clean, dry pads in foils for appropriate parameters to be analyzed as if they had been used for real samples. - b) PP/PIP and PC/PN blanks are done at one full suite continuous monitoring station once per month.
-A TSS blank is done at one CHL/TSS continuous monitoring station once per month.
+- a) Place clean, dry pads in foils for appropriate parameters to be analyzed as if they had been used for real samples. - b) A TSS blank is done at one CHL/TSS continuous monitoring station once per month.

 2. Duplicate/Replicate Samples